filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-simple-app.md

 --8<--
 ```

-Now, the code is a little bit cleaner.
+The code is a little bit cleaner.
 A problem with end-to-end tests is that the code can get lengthy as we create more complex test cases.
 It's due to the accidental complexity of the high-level protocols and concepts we're working with, e.g., calling HTTP endpoints requires setup and boilerplate code.
 To keep the tests clean, it's important to notice such duplications and complexities and refactor the code with fixtures and helper functions.